omnideconv/spacedeconv/README.md

 # for cell_type input a celltype present in the deconvolution result
 plot_celltype(spe, sample="sammple01", cell_type"B.cells")

-# threshold changes the minimum cell type fraction for a cell to be considered present in a specific spot
+# threshold changes the minimum cell type fraction
+# for a cell to be considered present in a specific spot
-plot_cells_per_spot(spe, threshold=0.01)
+plot_cells_per_spot(spe, plot_type = "spatial", threshold=0.01)
 ```

 ## Additional Requirements